nightcodex7/Countries/README.md

 As usual, the new (private) repo has regular updates and free and LEGAL streams from many countries. :-)

-# TO GET INTO THE NEW PRIVATE REPO, CONTACT ME VIA THE MENU "[Issues](https://github.com/Free-IPTV/Countries/issues)" THEN YOU WILL GET FURTHER INFORMATION FOR ACCESs Please post e NEW issue.
+# TO GET INTO THE NEW PRIVATE REPO, CONTACT ME VIA THE MENU "[Issues](https://github.com/Free-IPTV/Countries/issues)" THEN YOU WILL GET FURTHER INFORMATION FOR ACCESs Please post a NEW issue.
 Don´t post in any other issue.
 Thanks for reading this. ;-)

 ----------------------------------------------------------------------------------------------------------
 The old text also here!!!